Do I Need to Remove Old Insulation Before Installing New Spray Foam?

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the Mitten, so we can help answer this question for you.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes across the Mitten, so we can help answer this question for you.

 For example, the way the foam insulation is installed and the cleanup necessary in an attic is vastly different than in the walls.

 Most contractors will take care of the dirty work for you.
-A crew will come to your home and vacuum the old insulation up if its blown in or carry out the fiberglass batts.
-They will also dispose of the old material, so you don’t have to.
+A crew will come to your home and vacuum the old insulation up if it’s blown-in or they will carry out the fiberglass batts.
+They will also dispose of the old insulation material, so you don’t have to.